brianglass/anastasis/files/weekday_vespers1.md

 <span style="color:red">Tone 2.
 When from the Tree.</span>

-Saviour, when you were nailed to the Cross, the sun, seeing it, was darkened from fear of you and the veil of the Temple was rent, the earth was shaken and the rocks likewise were split apart in terror, not having strength to see their Creator on the Tree, suffering unjustly by his own counsel and mocked by lawless men.<a href="#_ftn10" id="_ftnref10"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[10]</span></a>
+Saviour, when you were nailed to the Cross, the sun, seeing it, was darkened from fear of you and the veil of the Temple was rent, the earth was shaken and the rocks likewise were split apart in terror, not having strength to see their Creator on the Tree, suffering unjustly by his own counsel and mocked by lawless men.<a href="#_ftn10" id="_ftnref10">[10]</a>

 The all-evil serpent was utterly cast down to earth, utterly routed and lay a lifeless corpse, when you were lifted up on the Tree, O Lover of mankind.
-Adam is freed from the curse, and he, before condemned, is saved.<a href="#_ftn11" id="_ftnref11"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[11]</span></a> Therefore, we beg, save us too, take pity on all and make us worthy of your Kingdom.
+Adam is freed from the curse, and he, before condemned, is saved.<a href="#_ftn11" id="_ftnref11">[11]</a> Therefore, we beg, save us too, take pity on all and make us worthy of your Kingdom.

 You accept judgement, only King, who are going to judge the universe at your coming; while you wore a crown of thorns, Saviour, Lover of humankind, by your power plucking out the thorn of deception by the roots, implanting the knowledge of your compassion in all those who sing the praise of your crucifixion.